Can't find what you're looking for? We're here to help.Live Chat

 As part of saving a search, FixList automatically signs you up to receive weekly email notifications regarding different trends, including the number of properties that meet your criteria that received permits or violations in the last week.

-A monthly allowance of credits is provided to all paying customers and varies depending on your subscription plan.
-Additional credits can be purchased should you need more during a given billing cycle.
-(See Credits.)
+A monthly allowance of exported records is provided to all paying customers and may vary depending on your subscription plan.
+Additional records can be exported for $0.25 a piece.

-To view a record of exports performed by you or your teammates, visit the My Account page and select the Subscription tab.
-This record includes the date of the export, who on the team executed the export, and how many credits were used.
+To view a record of exports performed by you or your teammates, visit the Account Settings page.
+This record includes the date of the export, who on the team executed the export, and how many records were exported.

 Note: Exported files are for use by your organization only and are not for redistribution or resale as per FixList's Terms & Conditions.